marcinkubica/homebrew-kagent/README.md

 A Homebrew tap for installing `kagent` CLI

+`kagent` brings Agentic AI to Cloud Native.
+Visit the main repository at [https://github.com/kagent-dev/kagent](https://github.com/kagent-dev/kagent).

 ## Installation

-To install `kagent` using this tap:
+To install with this tap:

 ```sh
 # Add the tap